schipp/awesome-seismology/README.md

 # Awesome Seismology

-> A curated list of awesome seismology tools and resources.
+> A curated list of awesome tools and resources for seismologists.

 - [Awesome Seismology](#awesome-seismology)
   - [Array seismology](#array-seismology)